boston-dynamics/spot-sdk/python/examples/remote_mission_service/README.md

 ```
 python3 power_off_mission_service.py ROBOT_IP --port {PORT} --host-ip {ENDPOINT_IP}  --username {USER} --password {PASSWORD}
 ```
 A port number for the service can be specified using the --port argument.
-The script will choose a random default port number if no --port argument is provided.
+It is possible to bypass the port argument and allow a random port number to be selected, but it is discouraged since restarts may result in unexpected changes to a services listening port.
 This port number will be used with the host-ip ("ENDPOINT_IP") to fully specify where the service is running.
 The port must be open and cannot be blocked by a local firewall.
 If the port is blocked, the service will be unreachable from the robot and the directory registration service.

 This example takes two different IP addresses as arguments.
 The --host-ip argument describes the IP address for the computer that will be running the service.
 The hostname ("ROBOT_IP") argument describes the IP address of the robot hosting the directory service.